SaiKoka19/FinCalc/README.md

 # FinCalc

 ## Overview
 The Financial Calculator is a Python-based application that provides many important calculations in finance and business.
-From this calculator, you can find Present Value, Future Value, Simple Interest, Compound Interest, APR, EAR, Bond Value, Bond Current Yield, and Stock Profits.
+This calculator can find Present Value, Future Value, Simple Interest, Compound Interest, APR, EAR, Bond Value, Bond Current Yield, and Stock Profits.
+It is very useful for practical uses from personal finance to financial analysis

 ## Calculations